-Peaslee, a Democrat, was the representative for New Hampshire's 2nd congressional district from 1851 to 1853.
+Peaslee was the representative for New Hampshire’s 2nd congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1847 to Mar 1853, Peaslee missed 194 of 1,505 roll call votes, which is 12.9%.
 This is better than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Dec 1848-Mar 1849||155||15||9.7%||16th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000